• Skip to main content

 After the war, George settled in South London, where he worked as an electrician.
 He became heavily involved in the post-war welfare of soldiers, campaigning on behalf of The National Federation of Discharged and Demobilised Sailors and Soldiers and founding a local branch of the British Legion.
 George remained active in the British Legion until his death, leading thousands of ex-servicemen in a march demanding improved rights and higher pensions.

-Founding member of the League of Coloured Peoples
+Inaugural Executive Committee of the League of Coloured Peoples

-In 1931, George Arthur Roberts became a founder member of the League of Coloured Peoples (LCP), an influential civil rights organisation that aimed to address the needs of Britain’s black community.
+In 1931, George Arthur Roberts was a member of the League of Coloured Peoples (LCP), an influential civil rights organisation that aimed to address the needs of Britain’s black community.
 He became a member of the LCP’s executive committee, campaigning against racism and for the rights of the black community.

 Service in World War II